Find our existing and planned programmes below, or request a new one!

 Suitable for Ascension.
 This voices and viols programme starts with a section called IN THE DEPTHS OF DARKNESS, including material from Holy Week, and moves through an assortment of sacred and secular works in sections called CROOKED PATHS and ASCENDING INTO LIGHT.
 Composers may include Saint Hildegard von Bingen, Palestrina, Lassus, di Rore, Ferrabosco I, Morley, Dowland, Campion, Charpentier, and more.
 In the version performed in June 2019, many of the pieces addressed the experiences or roles of women.

-Danse Macabre / Totentanz
+Ars Moriendi / Danse Macabre / Totentanz

 Programme design in progress.
 Suitable for Lent, Halloween, the death of the old year, or whenever you like.